A Simile in Chapter 2 of “Lord of the Flies”

 How it works

 Facing reality is a reasonably difficult task for everybody to go through.
+From the youngest child to the most experienced adult, confronting life's unexpected challenges can feel overwhelming.
 What's so significant about the novel, "Lord of the Flies," written by author William Golding, is that a group of young boys get to face and feel how tremendous being alone and stranded on a capsized island surrounded by nothing but the ocean is.
-Even though the young boys were able to take control and act responsibly during certain situations, facing reality is a major part of chapters one and two because having to take action as children and having to depend on themselves is challenging.
+The sheer isolation and harsh environment make their situation even more intense.

 Need a custom essay on the same topic?